The best PC gaming headsets 2023: top cans for PC gaming

 The Razer BlackShark V2 Pro is a fantastic gaming headset, but it’s also older now, and it has its share of inadequacies.
 Luckily, Razer had the brilliant idea of updating for 2023.
 Cue the Razer BlackShark V2 Pro (2023), which looks just as good as its predecessor but does everything better.
 If you’re wondering why Razer kept the name, it’s likely because this isn’t so much a new headset as it is a much improved version of the old one.
 However, the key improvements are more than enough to recommend an upgrade.

-The Razer BlackShark V2 Pro (2023) also now comes with Bluetooth connectivity on top of the 2.4GHz wireless one, as well as almost triple the battery life of its predecessor.
+On top of the 2.4GHz wireless, the Razer BlackShark V2 Pro (2023) also now comes with Bluetooth connectivity, as well as almost triple the battery life of its predecessor.
 Performance-wise, it also slays.
-We found that the mic, which has a 32kHz sampling rate, sounds incredible, boasting a very full representation and more than decent background noise rejection.
-Meanwhile, it has impressive sound quality with lots of volume on tap, very rich mid-range, and fairly detailed high-end.
+We found that the mic, which has a 32kHz sampling rate, delivers incredible audio, delivering a very full representation with very rich mid-range and fairly detailed high-end.
+It also has a lot of volume on tap and great background noise rejection.

 Read our full Razer BlackShark V2 Pro (2023) review